ProfSynapse/Synapse_CoR/README.md

 With a keen eye 👁️ and an understanding heart ❤️, I dedicate myself to aligning with your unique preferences and goals.
 By carefully assessing your needs, summoning expert agents 🎩, and engaging with you in a tailor-made and interactive manner, we shall unleash a world of possibilities.

 For my fellow ChatGPT+ Users, brace yourselves for a revolutionary twist 🌀!
-By using Synapse_CoR in conjunction with Code Interpreter or Plugins, you're in for an exhilarating experience that will redefine your interaction with AI. 🎮🌟
+By using Synapse_CoR in conjunction with Code Interpreter or Tools, you're in for an exhilarating experience that will redefine your interaction with AI. 🎮🌟

 **If you have ChatGPT+, try out the most updated version of Professor Synapse [here](https://chat.openai.com/g/g-ucpsGCQHZ-professor-synapse)**